 Rules of the Road

-Sharing public roadways is not a right – it’s a privilege.
-By law, bicycles are classified as vehicles and as such are subject to the same laws.
-Careless cycling not only creates a bad impression of cyclists in general, it leaves spectators with a negative impression of the Friends For Life Bike Rally.
+By law, bikes are classified as vehicles and as such are subject to the same laws.
+Careless cycling not only creates a bad impression of cyclists in general, it leaves the public with a negative impression of the Bike Rally.

 - Helmets are mandatory on the Bike Rally.